rohitrai266853/codestral/README.md

 ## Requirements

-- Make sure the `requests` library is installed, if not run the commmand `pip install requests`.
+- Make sure the `requests` library is installed, if not, run the commmand `pip install requests`.